 Contact the DSPS Office on campus or at the district for more information.

 COMMUNITY COLLEGE DISTRICT

 Hours of Operation: M-F 8:00-5:00

 College 2 Career (C2C)

 Established in 2010, the College 2 Career program at San Diego Community College District (SDCCD) is dedicated to providing support for students with intellectual disabilities.
 In partnership with California Department of Rehabilitation and the Regional Center, C2C offers supported participation in college, continuing education and DSPS courses to assist students in reaching career goals and achieving integrated competitive employment.
 Our program currently serves approximately 60 students.
 The services span over the course of a three year program.
-For more information on the application process and program criteria contact our office or the program coordinator at firstname.lastname@example.org.
+For more information on the application process and program criteria, please contact the program coordinator at email@example.com or call (619) 388-6806.

 Interpreting Services Office (ISO)